 In addition to its performance and technology features, the Mustang offers a comprehensive suite of safety technology.
-My test vehicle included the Safe & Smart Package, a $1,495 option that adds forward automatic emergency braking with pedestrian detection, adaptive cruise control, automatic high beams, blind spot warning and a lane-keeping system, among other features.
+My test vehicle included the Safe & Smart Package, a $1,495 option that adds forward automatic pre-collision emergency braking with pedestrian detection, adaptive cruise control, automatic high beams, blind spot warning and a lane-keeping system, among other features.
 This is one option box I'd definitely check in part because, while visibility out the Mustang is better than the Camaro, it's still not great.

 Here Comes the But

 The EcoBoost-equipped Mustang with all these new bells and whistles is very, very good.
 It's also pretty damn expensive, as my $41,375 test vehicle proves.
 The technology and performance upgrades that had me so enamored add up quickly, yet they're so good and so enrich the driving experience that it would be hard for me to buy a Mustang without them.
 The Mustang can now pass for a muscle car, a grand tourer or a sports car.
 It just costs a lot to get there.